dhruvhooda/SQL_FORMATTER/README.md

 ### API Documentation:
 - The project uses **Swagger** to document the REST API.
 - Access the API docs at `http://localhost:8080/api/docs/` once the app is running.
-- Here you can test a few APIs
+- Here you can try a few APIs
    - User creation
    - User auth
    - Formatter Post